AriFordsham/GHCWiki/view-patterns-new.md

 In response, programmers sometimes eschew type abstraction in favor of revealing a concrete datatype that is easy to pattern-match against.

+To make programming with such interfaces more convenient, we add a new kind of pattern called a *view pattern*.
 View patterns permit calling the view function inside the pattern and matching against the result:

 ```wiki
    size (view -> Unit) = 1